lsuxrstudio/xrstudioguides/operator-and-render/README.md

 ---

+#### Guide Changes Yet To Make
+- [ ] Replace the images to match the new text about multiple users.
+- [ ] Add a bit about changing the advaned workspace settings.
+- [ ] Add another guide for setting up the VAD workstations with user names like `art4240-vad1`.

 #### Pre-reqs

-1. Download the Perforce Helix Visual Client P4V from here: [https://www.perforce.com/downloads/helix-visual-client-p4v](https://www.perforce.com/downloads/helix-visual-client-p4v).
+1. Download the Perforce from here: [https://www.perforce.com/downloads/helix-visual-client-p4v](https://www.perforce.com/downloads/helix-visual-client-p4v).
-2. Download the Perforce Helix Command Line from here: [https://www.perforce.com/downloads/helix-command-line-client-p4](https://www.perforce.com/downloads/helix-command-line-client-p4)
+2. Install both, the command line client and visual client.

 #### P4 Admin

-1. Create a New User that can be shared on the operator and render nodes such as **22suart4240**
+1. Create new users that can be shared on the operator and render nodes such as **art4240-operator** and **art4240-render**.
 2. Make a new Depot for this group or class named something like **2022-Summer-ART-4240**
-3. Give this user permissions for **Templates**
+3. Give these users permissions for **Templates**

 #### P4V

-1. Open P4V and connect to [helixcore.cct.lsu.edu:1818](http://helixcore.cct.lsu.edu:1818) as the user that was made in P4 Admin
+1. Open P4V and connect to ssl:helixcore.cct.lsu.edu:1818 as the user that was made in P4 Admin

     ![p4v login](images/p4vLogin.png)